If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

 Denver, Colorado, is a true mountainside paradise and is just at the foothills of outdoor adventures galore, with the Rocky Mountains only a 30-minute drive away.
 However, there are pros and cons of living in Denver that you may not have realized.

-I’ve lived in Denver for a year so far and I have loved every minute of it.
+I’ve been living in Denver since 2020 and I’ve loved every minute of it.
 Since moving here, I’ve found many good things about living in Denver, but there are also a few downsides to living in the city that I’ve unfortunately come across.

 Here are the pros and cons of living in Denver.

 Pros of Living in Denver

 Here are the best things about living in Denver, Colorado.

 1. Access to Nature

 Arguably the best upside to living in Denver is its close proximity to the outdoors.
 I had to include this point first on this list of the pros and cons of living in Denver!

 It only takes about 15 minutes by car or bus and you’ll be right at the foot of the epic and beautiful Rocky Mountains.